 Dental implants are a great way to replace missing teeth and also provide a fixed solution to having removable partial or complete dentures.
 Implants provide excellent support and stability for these dental appliances.

 Dental implants are artificial roots and teeth (usually titanium) that are surgically placed into the upper or lower jaw bone by a dentist or Periodontist – a specialist of the gums and supporting bone.
 The teeth attached to implants are very natural looking and often enhance or restore a patient’s smile!
-At Dayton Valley Dental Care, we can provide our patients with the restorative side of dental implants such as attached dental crowns, dentures or bridges to the implants after they have been placed.
+At Dayton Valley Dental Care, we can provide our patients with both the placement of dental implants and the restorative side of dental implants such as attached dental crowns, dentures or bridges to the implants after they have been placed.

 Dental implants are strong and durable and will last many years.
 On occasion, they will have to be re-tightened or replaced due to normal wear.